 - Make sure your customers see positive information before negative information because they will put more weight on whatever they process first.

-Ready to implement these tips in practice?
+Ready to implement the Primacy Effect in practice?
 Sign up for a free trial and launch promotions that work.